cjoakim/azure-cosmosdb-synapse-link/Presentation/presentation_20220217.md

 ### Note

+- Not covered today
-- Not covered today: Provisioning the Azure resources, see the az directory
+  - Provisioning the Azure resources, see the az directory
-- Not covered today: CosmosDB/SQL and Synapse Link, also in this repo
+  - CosmosDB/SQL and Synapse Link, also in this repo

 ---